Carlo Taormina: Political career

-Forza Italia and Berlusconi governments
+Forza Italia and second Berlusconi government

-Taormina began his political career in 1996, becoming a candidate for Forza Italia for the Chamber of Deputies in the college of Monte Sacro in Rome representing the Pole for Freedoms; he obtained 49.9% of the consensus and was defeated for a few votes by fellow lawyer Ennio Parrelli representing The Olive Tree.
+Taormina began his political career in 1996, becoming a candidate for Forza Italia for the Chamber of Deputies in the college of Monte Sacro in Rome representing the Pole for Freedoms; he obtained 49.9% of the vote and was defeated for a few votes by fellow lawyer Ennio Parrelli representing The Olive Tree.
 During the legislature XIV of Italy (2001–2006), Taormina was a deputy representing Forza Italia, being given the role of Deputy Group Leader of the party in the Chamber of Deputies.
 He was elected in the district No. 29 (Melzo) of the III constituency (Lombardy 1) through a decoy list in the 2001 Italian general election.
 His political role was not renewed for the legislature XV of Italy (2006–2008).
 In regards to his political activities during these years and being Silvio Berlusconi's secretary and private lawyer, Taormina declared: "I would never do many things I did back then.
 I am not embarrassed to say that I experienced a moral crisis, which culminated when I saw how the Knight's [referring to Berlusconi] narrower entourage was being structured."

-In 2001, Taormina was briefly state undersecretary to the Ministry of the Interior in the second Berlusconi government; he resigned after six months on 5 December 2001, when the press pointed to his role as deputy secretary "for matters relating to the coordination of anti-racketeering and anti-usury initiatives, and the coordination of solidarity initiatives for the victims of mafia-type crimes", which was in a conflict of interest with the exercise of legal defence in favour of various defendants for mafia events and in criminal trials in which the state had formed a civil party.
-In particular, the episode in which he presented himself as the legal defender of the Sacra Corona Unita boss Francesco Prudentino caused a sensation, accompanied by the escort he was entitled to as a state undersecretary of the Ministry of the Interior.
-In 2002, Taormina extended the original text on Berlusconi's ad personam law on legitimate suspicion, which was called at a later time Cirami Law.
+In 2001, Taormina was briefly undersecretary of state of the Ministry of the Interior in the second Berlusconi government.
+In November 2001, in a climate of significant tensions between the Italian government and the judiciary during that period, he faced calls to resign after suggesting that Milanese magistrates in the SME–Ariosto case should be imprisoned for their rulings.
+After six months in office, he resigned on 5 December 2001 when the press pointed to his role as deputy secretary "for matters relating to the coordination of anti-racketeering and anti-usury initiatives, and the coordination of solidarity initiatives for the victims of mafia-type crimes", which was in a conflict of interest with the exercise of legal defence in favour of various defendants for mafia events and in criminal trials in which the state had formed a civil party.
+In particular, the episode in which he presented himself as the legal defender of the Sacra Corona Unita boss Francesco Prudentino caused a sensation, accompanied by the escort he was entitled to as a undersecretary of state of the Ministry of the Interior.

+In 2002, Taormina extended the original text on Berlusconi's ad personam law on legitimate suspicion, which at a later time was called the Cirami Law.
 In 2010, he recalled: